harlin usna.jpg

 September 1786 held at Mann’s Tavern (original site destroyed by fire in 1919)

 With America’s victory in the Revolutionary War, the young nation set in place the Articles of Confederation to serve as the first constitution of the United States, with Maryland as the last state to ratify on March 1, 1781.
-Not far into the nation’s founding, George Washington and James Madison (shown foreground right) feared the country’s collapse.
+Not far into the nation’s founding, George Washington and James Madison (shown foreground right) feared for the country’s future.
 With the states retaining most of the power and no strong central government, interstate disputes over territory, war pensions, taxation, and trade threatened to tear the country apart and bring about economic collapse.
 The sparse attendance of this gathering—12 delegates from 5 states—underscores the lack of faith in the central government felt at the time, and inadequacies of the Articles of Confederation as a governing doctrine.

 In the moment depicted in this artwork, a frustrated Alexander Hamilton (shown standing near the window with the State House dome near completion in the background) calls for a stronger central government and proposes a bold new plan for Constitutional convention to address it.
 Madison urges restraint but is seriously considering the idea.